What is 301 Redirect?

 Deleting Pages

-If you decide to delete pages because they're no longer relevant or they're outdated, you should implement a 301 redirect to a relevant page instead of letting users land on a 404 error page.
+If you decide to delete pages because they are no longer relevant or are old, implement a 301 redirect to a relevant page instead of redirecting readers to a 404 error page.

-For example, if you've previously had a webpage about a specific event that's now over, like "website.com/2023-event", you should redirect users to a page that hosts future events or relevant activities.
+Like if you've previously had a webpage about a specific event that's now over like "website.com/2023-event" you should redirect users to a page that hosts future events or relevant activities.

 Protocol Change

-If your website shifts from HTTP to HTTPS, 301 redirects will be critical.
-This is because HTTP and HTTPS URLs are technically different, and without a redirect, you may end up with duplicate content issues and confuse search engines.
+Sometimes website owners change their URL from HTTP to HTTPS.
+In that case, 301 will be implemented because HTTP and HTTPS URLs are technically different and without a redirect, you may end up with duplicate content issues.

 Consolidating Subdomains

-For instance, if you initially hosted your blog on a subdomain like "blog.yourwebsite.com" and decide to move it to a directory on your main site like "yourwebsite.com/blog", you'll need to use a 301 redirect to guide visitors to the new location.
+If you initially hosted your blog on a subdomain like "blog.yourwebsite.com" and decide to move it to a directory on your main site like "yourwebsite.com/blog" you'll need to use a 301 redirect to guide visitors to the new location.

 Canonicalization Issues

-Remember, it's essential to ensure the new page is as relevant as possible to the old one when implementing a 301 redirect.
+It's essential to ensure that the new page is as relevant as possible to the old one when implementing a redirect.
 This will help maintain the user experience and the SEO value of the original page.

 How to do a 301 redirect?